Uniform Approximation of Functions with Asymmetric Growth and Decay by Deep Weighted Polynomials: Rates of convergence: weighted Jackson--Bernstein theorems

-when the right hand side is finite.
-Here the ${\rm inf}$ is taken over the $n\geq 1$ dimensional space of algebraic polynomials, which exists from well known arguments in approximation theory.
-The rate is best possible amongst absolutely real valued continuous functions $f:[a,b]\to \mathbb R$ whose derivative is bounded.
-More generally, if $f$ is continuous with modulus of continuity in variable $\delta>0$, we have uniformly for $n\geq 1$ and functions $f:[a,b]\to \mathbb R$, for which the right hand side is finite.
+Here the ${\rm inf}$ is taken over the $(n+1)$-dimensional space of algebraic polynomials of degree at most $n$, and is attained by standard compactness arguments.
+The rate is best possible among absolutely continuous, real-valued functions $f:[a,b]\to\mathbb R$ whose derivative is bounded.
+More generally, for any continuous $f$ with modulus of continuity